Battle of Kulikovo: Forces

 Estimates of the number of the Russian army by historians gradually departed from the hundreds of thousands of soldiers described in the chronicles and medieval literature.
-Military historian General Maslovsky in the work of 1881 estimated it to be 100–150,000.
-The historian of military art Razin in the book of 1957 estimated it to be 50–60,000.
+Military historian General Maslovsky in the work of 1881 estimated it to be 100,000–150,000.
+The historian of military art Razin in the book of 1957 estimated it to be 50,000–60,000.
 The historian and archaeologist, medieval warfare expert Kirpchinikov, in the book of 1966 argues that the maximum strength of the army of six regiments on Kulikovo Field could not exceed 36,000.
-Archaeologist Dvurechensky, an employee of the "Kulikovo field" museum, in his report of 2014 determined the number of the Russian army in 6-7 thousand warriors.
+Archaeologist Dvurechensky, an employee of the "Kulikovo field" museum, in his report of 2014 determined the number of the Russian army as 6,000–7,000 warriors.
 Close assessments are given by modern Russian historians Penskoy and Bulychev.
 The main impetus for reducing the estimates of the strength of the army was the analysis of demography and mobilization potential.
-It was noted that even a much larger and densely populated Russia of the 16th century rarely could expose 30–40,000 soldiers at a time.
+It was noted that even a much larger and more densely populated Russia of the 16th century rarely could expose 30,000–40,000 soldiers at a time.
 It was also noted that the timeframe for mobilization (about two weeks) was too small to mobilize a huge army of unskilled militiamen (even apart from the fact that this approach was completely contrary to all the military traditions of that time).
 Attempts to reduce the size of the army are criticized by some authors.

 Estimates of the forces of the Tatars in Russian sources are equally unreliable, they only show an overwhelming numerical superiority.
-So, in one variant of "The Tale" the number of Russians troops was boldly given at 1,320,000 but the Tatar army was named "innumerable".
+So, in one variant of "The Tale" the number of Russian troops was boldly given at 1,320,000 but the Tatar army was named "innumerable".
 There were no medieval sources from the Tatar side.
 Mamai's allies, Grand Prince Oleg II of Ryazan and Grand Prince Jogaila of Lithuania, were late to the battle and the number of their troops can be ignored.